 Any action taken by a county board under this division that will incur debt on the part of the county shall be taken in accordance with Chapter 133. of the Revised Code.
 A county board shall not incur any debt on the part of the county without the prior approval of the board of county commissioners.

-(2) A county board may, in cooperation with the Ohio rehabilitation services commission, seek federal funds for job training and community employment.
+(3) A county board may, in cooperation with the opportunities for Ohioans with disabilities agency, seek federal funds for job training or other services directly at helping individuals obtain community employment.

 Effective Date: 06-06-2001